Lochy2000/weather-boi/README.md

 - Hourly temperature trends throughout the day
 - Sunrise and sunset times

-The app remembers your recent searches and preferences, making it quick to check weather for your favorite locations.
-Plus, as a PWA, you can install it on your device for faster access and offline support.
+The app remembers recent searches and preferences, making it quick to check weather for favorite locations.
+Plus, as a PWA, it can be installed on devices for faster access and offline support.

 ## Key Features